desmond-gray/CLIM680-Project/index.md

 ### Aggregates

+I calculated the mean daily precipitation values for the state throughout my sliced timespan in an attempt to pick up trends during this period.
+Figures 2 and 3 display a basic line plot and contour plot the mean total precipitation rate.

 ![era5_agg1.png](https://desmond-gray.github.io/CLIM680-Project/era5_agg1.png)

-Figure 2: Average Daily Precipitation for Virginia (1980-2009)
+Figure 2: Average Daily Precipitation Rate for Virginia (1980-2009)

 ![era5_agg2.png](https://desmond-gray.github.io/CLIM680-Project/era5_agg2.png)

-Figure 3: Plot of Average Daily Precipitation for Virginia (1980-2009)
+Figure 3: Average Daily Precipitation Rate for Virginia (1980-2009)

 ### Anomalies

+Next, I decided to plot anomalies for specific areas of interest.
+I checkde 3 regions of the state that included the cities of Fairfax in northern Virginia, Norton in southwest Virginia, and Virginia Beach in the Southeast.
+I started by setting coordinates for each city and creating line plots of all of their mtpr values over the timespan.
+Then, to to display anomalies, I subtracted the monthly average mtpr values for the entire state from the original values.
+I repeated this process for each location to get a view of how the anomalies would compare in locations of different topography.

 ### NAO Composite